How to View All User Accounts in Windows 11

 Summary

-You can view user accounts through the Settings app for a simple overview or use Computer Management, Command Prompt, and PowerShell for a complete list that includes hidden or disabled profiles.
+You can view user accounts through the Settings app for a basic overview or use Computer Management, Command Prompt, and PowerShell for a complete list that includes hidden or disabled profiles.
 These tools ensure you stay in control of who can access your Windows 11 device.

 Was this guide helpful?